totocaster/metalsmith-tags/README.md

     path:'topics/:tag.html',
     // layout to use for tag listing layout:'/partials/tag.hbt',
+    // Can also use `template` property for use with the (deprecated)
+    // metalsmith-templates plugin.
+The `template` property is deprecated here
+    // as well but still available for use.
+    // template:'/partials/tag.hbt',
     // provide posts sorted by 'date' (optional)
     sortBy: 'date',
     // sort direction (optional)